On this lush 400-acre preserve, all of the world's foremost tropical regions are grouped geographically. A staggering ... More

 The visitor's center does have helpful and informative people.

-At the foot of the Ko'olau Mountains stands a replica of a 900 year old Buddhist temple in Uji, Japan.
+At the base of the Ko'olau Mountains stands a replica of a 900 year old Buddhist temple from Uji, Japan.

 The graceful vermilion complex is surrounded by the largest Japanese garden outside Japan.
 At the temple entrance hangs a ...